tddapps/blog/_posts/2019-01-28-ubuntu-server-18.04-lts-upgrade-issues-and-their-solutions.md

 ## Bottomline

 Although the upgrade was not free of hiccups, these proved to be relatively easy to solve.
-Moreover, there was enough documentation readily available.
+Moreover, there was enough troubleshooting documentation readily available.